 Learn to sail or kayak and tie sailing knots like a real shipmate or find your balance with a paddleboard yoga session at the Forebay Aquatic Center.
 You can even take your fur-baby for a paddle.

-Wrap up the day with a visit to the National Yo-Yo Museum , because every kid (and parent) wants to see the world’s largest wooden Yo-Yo.
+Wrap up the day with a visit to the National Yo-Yo Museum , because every kid (and parent) wants to see the world’s largest wooden Yo-Yo, BIG YO.

-End the trip with a Chico Heat Baseball game or a Butte College Football game (the college that counts among its alumni NFL Super Bowl MVP Aaron Rodgers and Larry Allen.
+End the trip with a Butte College Football game (the college that counts among its alumni NFL Super Bowl MVP Aaron Rodgers and Larry Allen.

 Butte County offers a variety of lodging options that welcome your kiddos and your fur babies, check options here.